alanbbond/virtualnasfic2020/prometheus-award.md

 ### Panelist: William H. Stoddard

 William H. Stoddard is a copy editor specializing in scientific and scholarly publications.
 He has written more than two dozen GURPS supplements for Steve Jackson Games, beginning with GURPS Steampunk in 2000, which won an Origins Award for best role playing supplement.
 He is the president of the Libertarian Futurist Society, and many of his essays and reviews have appeared on its Prometheus blog ([http://lfs.org/blog/](http://lfs.org/blog/ "http://lfs.org/blog/")).

+{% include float_image.html filename="sarah-hoyt-n.jpg" side="right" %}

+### Panelist:  Sarah Hoyt

+Sarah Hoyt, a Colorado resident, is an American science fiction, fantasy, mystery, and historical fiction writer.
+After moving to the United States in the early 1980s, and becoming a U.S. citizen in 1988, she began writing under her own name and under the noms de plume Sarah D'Almeida, Elise Hyatt, Sarah Marques, Laurien Gardner and Sarah Marques de Almeida Hoyt.
+Hoyt won the 2011 Prometheus Award for Best Novel for her science fiction novel _Darkship Thieves,_ the first in a future-history series of novels set within our solar system and including a libertarian anarchist society in the asteroids_._ She also won the 2018 Dragon Award for Best Alternate History Novel for _Uncharted_, co-authored with Kevin J. Anderson.